mickaelandrieu/docs-1/doc/developper-documentation/components/renderer.md

 If the object is an instance of ``BackBee\Site\Page``, the function ``renderPage`` is called inside ``render()`` function.

-* This method load the Layout of the Page object and then loop into all the ContentSets objects, and for each ContentSet loop into all the ClassContents and try to render them.
+* This method loads the Page Layout object and then loops into all the ContentSet objects, and for each ContentSet loop into all the ClassContents and try to render them.

-* Finaly, it use the template related to the layout through the method ``renderTemplate`` which call the the selected ``Adapter::renderTemplate()`` function.
+* Finaly, it uses the template related to the layout through the method ``renderTemplate`` which calls the selected ``Adapter::renderTemplate()`` function.

 Else, if the object is not a Page instance, the function ``renderContent()`` is directly called.

-*If the object is null or don't implements ``RenderableInterface`` interface, the Renderer don't return an exception but nothing.*
+*If the object is nil or doesn't implement ``RenderableInterface`` interface, the Renderer doesn't return an exception but nothing.*

 ## Partial rendering